essif-lab/framework/docs/terms/policy.md

 typeid: policy
 stage: draft
 hoverText: "Policy: a (set of) rules, working-instructions, preferences and other guidance for the execution of one or more kinds of Actions, that Agents (a) have access to, (b) can interpret as intended by their Principal (i.e. policy Owner) and (c) must use when executing such Actions."
+glossaryText: "a (set of) rules, working-instructions, preferences and other guidance for the execution of one or more kinds of %Actions%, that %Agents% (a) have access to, (b) can interpret as intended by their %Principal% (i.e. policy %Owner%) and (c) must use when executing such %Actions%."
 ---

 ### Short Description